miklevin/MikeLev.in/_posts/2025-09-27-key-value-rosetta-stone.md

 > trilemma](https://en.wikipedia.org/wiki/M%C3%BCnchhausen_trilemma) thought
 > experiment proves that you don't know squat and even science is based on faith
 > to break the infinite regression problem.
 Seek a preponderance of evidence
-> with an emphasis on *new information* on old problems.
+> with an emphasis on *new information* to old problems.

 XML parsers are much stricter than web browsers and have all these rules about the XML data needing to be *well formed* (real XML) and *valid* (passing a